 "I love you Daddy," she mumbled.
 "I'm sorry.
 Sorry really big.
 Big like the library, only bigger."

 He left his room in robes and sandals, and peered in to Aegis'.
 The girl was sleeping like a baby, her arms wrapped around one of her pillows and her blankets in quite the state of disarray.
-The girl's bed was a veritable nest of kittens.
+The girl's bed was a veritable nest of feline mousers.
 A cat was perched on nearly ever part of her, and each and every one of them was sleeping.
 He smiled gently and paused to watch her for a moment, admiring her despite all her flaws, despite the bar fight, despite the injured dwarf, despite the terrible nightmare that lingered on the edge of his consciousness.
 Admired her as only a parent could.

 "Oh my beautiful child," he murmured softly.
 "What a handful you are."